MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/assets-functional-location.md

   - D365FS
 ---

-# Functional location of assets and work orders in Dynamics 365 Field Service
+# Functional location in Dynamics 365 Field Service

 Field Service organizations often service customers that have large or complex worksites - like a warehouse or a multi-story office building.
 In such cases, it's important that a technician can find specifically where they need to go to perform their work.